Health Insurance in Cambodia: What You Need to Know in 2025

 Coverage refers to types of medical expenses your insurance plan will pay for.

-For example, although your plan may come with $1,000,000 USD limit, you will still need to pay the cost of medical treatment for cancer out of your own pocket if the insurance plan doesn’t come with cancer coverage.
+For example, although your plan may come with US$1,000,000 limit, you will still need to pay the cost of medical treatment for cancer out of your own pocket if the insurance plan doesn’t come with cancer coverage.

-Here are all the important coverage you should take a look at when buying health insurance in Cambodia.
+Here is all the important coverage you should take a look at when buying health insurance in Cambodia.

 Area of Coverage